liujingbreak/aw-practice/README.md

     - `addEpic()` which observes incoming `reducer action` and `state changing event`, react with [RxJS](https://rxjs-dev.firebaseapp.com/) based operations as **side effect**.

 - **Epic** in those `*Slice.tsx?` files is concept of [redux-observable](https://redux-observable.js.org/), an alternative approach to using `React.useEffect()`.
-  > Compare with React hooks, Redux-observable (RxJS) offers better time based manipulation ability of async logic, and play _side effect_ with not only `state` changes but also `action` streams.
+  > Compare with React hooks, Redux-observable (RxJS) offers better time based manipulation ability of async logic, and play _side effect_ against not only `state` changes but also `action` streams.

 - **Plink** command used in package.json's `scripts` is open source monorepo management tool [https://gitee.com/liujingbreak/dr-comp-package](https://gitee.com/liujingbreak/dr-comp-package)